-- Children who are not yet in kindergarten may not receive CEIS. - Children with IEPs may not receive CEIS - An LEA determines which students need additional support. - For example, an LEA might consider factors such as performance on reading or math assessments, disciplinary referrals, or suspension and expulsions. - If an LEA chooses to use CEIS funds to support school-wide interventions, it must be able to provide documentation that CEIS funds were used to provide services only to students in need of additional support and that other funds were used to fund the school-wide intervention for special education students and students who do not need additional support.
+- Children at risk in K-12 who do not qualify for special education and related services may receive CEIS - Children with IEPs may not receive CEIS - An LEA determines which students need additional support. - For example, an LEA might consider factors such as performance on reading or math assessments, disciplinary referrals, or suspension and expulsions. - If an LEA chooses to use CEIS funds to support school-wide interventions, it must be able to provide documentation that CEIS funds were used to provide services only to students in need of additional support and that other funds were used to fund the school-wide intervention for special education students and students who do not need additional support.